Simple and Precise Guide on How to Bronze Shoes – Tips and Process

 How to Bronze Baby Shoes – Step By Step Guide

-Bronzing shoes is a great way to solidify memories of a loved one.
+Bronzing shoes are a great way to solidify memories of a loved one.
 You can bronze your baby’s shoes or bronze the shoes of a deceased friend or family member.
 After you clean the shoes, you will use a camel hair brush to apply thin coats of liquid bronze to the shoes.

 Just follow the following steps to bronze baby shoes: